fovea1959/herc-docs-demo/docs/configuration.rst

 is a list of parameters whose meaning depends on the device type.
 The arguments required for each class of device are shown further below.

 # comments...
-A comment preceded by a # sign may be appended to any device definition statement.